 Let there be no mistake about the strength of our commitment to support and assist the Philippines during this crucial period.
-The President and I are determined to help The Philippine President Aquino's government make the most of this opportunity to overcome the nation's problems.
+The President and I are determined to help the Philippines government make the most of this opportunity to overcome the nation's problems.
 As the President said last February: "Our hearts and hands are with President Aquino and her new government as they set out to meet the challenges ahead."